Based on modeling of

 1. Recording a TJEE only

-requires one to keep the target moon and one other moon to be used as a
+requires one to keep the target moon and one other moon to be used as a reference intensity.

 2. It must be noted that one